 Policy creation is an important activity, rich with possibilities for beneficial action.
 But how to bring a clear head, as well as a good heart?
 This second part introduces two further principles of wise policymaking.

 Wise policymaking is a beneficial activity for the world, and hence can be a spiritual practice for leaders of faith communities.
 But how to bring a wise head, as well as a loving heart?

 In this second article based on his celebrated ‘Eros and Beauty’ talks, Subhuti examines the nature of aesthetic experience using the language of ‘imagination’.

-In this second part of the series ‘Themes from the Survey’, Vidyaruchi examines Sangharakshita’s teaching on the progressive trend within reality, especially as regards its implications for the doctrinal unity of the Buddhist tradition.
+An examination of Sangharakshita’s teaching on the progressive trend within reality, especially as regards its implications for the doctrinal unity of the Buddhist tradition.

 This is the second in our series Thus Have I Heard: Brief Essays on Buddhism.
 We aim to keep them short enough to be read in five minutes or less.
 This one is 4 minutes of unadulterated Dharma.